Asymptotic free independence and entry permutations for Gaussian random matrices. Part II: Infinitesimal freeness: Joint Infinitesimal Distribution of a Gaussian Random Matrix and its Transpose

-\begin{proof}[Proof of Theorem 5.1] For each $ s \leq n $, assume that $ ( \sigma_{s, N})_N $ is either the sequence of identity permutation (and in this case we put $ \sigma_s = 1 $) or the sequence of matrix transposes (and in this case we put $ \sigma_s = -1 $).
-It suffices to show that
+Since for each $ s \leq n $, we have that the sequence $ ( \sigma_{s, N})_N $ is either the sequence of identity permutations or the sequence of matrix transposes, we can simplify the writing by omitting the index $N$ and writing $\sigma_s $ for $\sigma_{s, N}$.
+With this convention, it suffices to show that

 where

 and